qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/graphics.rst

 ..........

 ``Input table`` [vector: any]
-  Input vector layer to use for the plot
+  Input vector layer to use for the plot.

 ``Category name field`` [tablefield: any]
-  Categorical field to use for grouping the boxes (X axis)
+  Categorical field to use for grouping the boxes (X axis).

 ``Value field`` [tablefield: any]
-  Value to use for the plot (Y axis)
+  Value to use for the plot (Y axis).

 Output
 ......

 ``Plot`` [html]
-  ``html`` file of the plot available in the :menuselection:`Processing --> Result Viewer`
+  ``html`` file of the plot available in the :menuselection:`Processing --> Result Viewer`.